 Joshua’s dream is to teach at the university level as well as write and speak on changing culture.
 My dream was to disciple women and teach the word of God to anyone who will listen.
 Joshua and I both graduated from graduate school in 2015.
 We got married May 23rd, and then moved to Houston, where God has kept us ever since.

-Being a parent has only strengthened our marraige—and for that I am so grateful.
-The Lord has taught us a lot in our five years of marriage.
+Being parents has only strengthened our marriage—and for that I am so grateful.
+The Lord has taught us a lot in our six years of marriage.
 He has tested us.
 He has strengthened us.
 He has comforted us.
 He has suffered with us.
 The journey has not always been smooth or easy.
 But Joshua and I both can say it has been worth every moment because our Savior has never left our side.

 I hope you will stick around and hear more of our story.
 Our God is the reason we can call the moments we step into beautiful, for He transforms even the hardest moments in life into something magnificent.
 He is the reason we can call the simplest and most mundane parts of our story beautiful.